STEAKISAWAKE/9000Swords/README.md

 ### Basic Use
 There are only a few classes and are hand translated blueprints to C++.
 1. Get the weapon assets.
-(Over9000Swords was free for a month so I have them.)
+(Over9000Swords was free for a month so I have them.) <br>
 1.5.
-If you have custom assets they are supported but you will have to do a bit of coding to add them in.
+If you have custom assets they are supported but you will have to do a bit of coding to add them in.<br>
+2. Drag the c++ object into your scene and you will notice that it works out of the box.

 ### Info
 * This is a plugin instead of what broadstrokes did to put it on the epic games marketplace. <br>